How to Make Guitars Sound Bigger

 Add depth, not just width

 A short stereo reverb or a subtle slap delay places guitars in a space and adds three-dimensional size.
 Keep it short and low in level on heavy rhythm parts so the attack stays tight; use more obvious ambience on cleaner or lead parts.
-Depth front-to-back makes a stereo image feel larger than panning alone.
+Choosing the right delay and reverb for guitar makes this depth front-to-back, which makes a stereo image feel larger than panning alone.
 For tasteful settings, see our approach in tandem with general mixing of distorted guitars.

 Glue it together on a bus